Why you should buy a vinyl pool.

-Pool budget is probably the most common reason that customers do or should look at vinyl.
-The typical story I hear from a client is "I have $30,000 total and I want a 15x31 fully installed with concrete.
-Also I'm moving in 3 years and so I don’t care about warranty or the cost of long term ownership like liner replacements."
-That's a tight budget for that size of pool.
-You may be able to pull that together with a strip down vinyl pool with 2'-3' of concrete on all sides but a vinyl is the only pool type that has a chance.
+Swimming pool budget is probably the most common reason that customers do or should look at vinyl.
+The typical story I hear from a client is "I have $30,000 total, and I want a 15x31 fully installed with concrete.
+Also, I'm moving in 3 years, and so I don’t care about warranty or the cost of long term ownership like liner replacements."
+That's a tight budget for that size of inground pool.
+You may be able to pull that together with a strip down vinyl pool with 2'-3' of concrete on all sides but a vinyl is the only in-ground pool type that has a chance.
 In most cases we will try to explain again the real costs of owning a vinyl pool vs. fiberglass but often to no avail.

 The take home is that though there are some people that may be served better with a vinyl pool most typical families will be served best with a fiberglass pool.
 From style, to investment, to ownership cost, and maintenance, fiberglass pools just make sense.